hyperspy/hyperspy/doc/user_guide/io.rst

 Gatan Digital Micrograph
 ------------------------

-Hyperspy only support reading dm3 files and the reading features are not complete (and probably they will never be because it is not an open standard format).
+Hyperspy supports reading dm3 files but the reading features are not complete (and probably they will never be because it is not an open standard format).
 That said we know that this is an important feature and if loading a particular dm3 file fails for you, please report an issue in the `issues tracker <github.com/hyperspy/hyperspy/issues>`_ to make us aware of the problem.

 .. _fei-format:

 FEI TIA ser and emi
 -------------------

-Hyperspy only support reading ``ser`` and ``emi`` files and the reading features are not complete (and probably they will never be because it is not an open standard format).
+Hyperspy supports reading ``ser`` and ``emi`` files but the reading features are not complete (and probably they will never be because it is not an open standard format).
 That said we know that this is an important feature and if loading a particular ser or emi file fails for you, please report an issue in the `issues tracker <github.com/hyperspy/hyperspy/issues>`_ to make us aware of the problem.

-In Hyperspy (and unlike in TIA) it is possible to read the data directly from the ``.ser`` files.
+Hyperspy (unlike in TIA) can read data directly from the ``.ser`` files.
 However, by doing so, the experiment information that is stored in the emi file is lost.
 Therefore it is reccommend to load using the ``.emi`` file.

+When reading an ``.emi`` file if there are several ``.ser`` files associated to it, all of them will be read and returned as a list.